-- Appropriate specification is the main consideration when using wood-based panels in exterior situations. - When specifying a wood-based panel for exterior use, designers must consider two important concepts - service class and use class. - The service class is determined by the relative humidity in the situation and hence the moisture content of the product. - The suitability of a wood-based panel for use in a particular service class depends largely on the glue bond quality. - The use class determines whether a preservative treatment or other protective measures are needed to achieve the desired service life. - Wood-based panel products will perform differently to large sections of solid timber of the same species, and differently to each other, especially in an exterior environment. - Wood-based panels are susceptible to moisture ingress through both faces and, in particular, via the panel edges. - Except perhaps for short-life, non-construction uses, a protective finish is generally necessary when using exterior grade wood-based panels in exterior situations to preserve its appearance.
+- Appropriate specification is the main consideration when using wood-based panels in exterior situations. - When specifying a wood-based panel for exterior use, designers must consider two important concepts service class and use class. - The service class is determined by the relative humidity in the situation and hence the moisture content of the product. - The suitability of a wood-based panel for use in a particular service class depends largely on the glue bond quality. - The use class determines whether a preservative treatment or other protective measures are needed to achieve the desired service life. - Wood-based panel products will perform differently to large sections of solid timber of the same species, and differently to each other, especially in an exterior environment. - Wood-based panels are susceptible to moisture ingress through both faces and, in particular, via the panel edges. - Except perhaps for short-life, non-construction uses or where the panel is made from modified timber or is preservative treated, a protective finish is generally necessary when using exterior grade wood-based panels in exterior situations to preserve their appearance.
+Certain panels are available with factory-applied finishes and these, and any modified or treated panels, should be used in accordance with the manufacturer's recommendations.